-- A. Providing meaningful learning experiences every day; Therefore a student who is absent from any given class period would be missing a significant component of the course. - B. Speaking frequently of the importance of students being in class, on time, ready to participate; - C. Keeping accurate attendance records tracked to the nearest full hour (excused vs. unexcused); - D. Requiring an admit slip from a student when s/he returns from an absence and invoking a consequence if s/he does not have one; - E. Requiring students to make up missed quizzes, tests, and other pertinent assignments before or after the regular school day and not permitting students to use instructional time to do make-up work.
+- A. Providing meaningful learning experiences every day; Therefore a student who is absent from any given class period would be missing a significant component of the course. - B. Speaking frequently of the importance of students being in class, on time, ready to participate; - C. Keeping accurate attendance records tracked to the nearest full hour (excused vs. unexcused); - D. Requiring an admit slip from a student when the student returns from an absence; - E. Requiring students to make up missed quizzes, tests, and other pertinent assignments before or after the regular school day and not permitting students to use instructional time to do make-up work.